biapy.data.generators.augmentors

 ../../../_images/orig_GridMask.png

-Input image
+Input image

 ../../../_images/GridMask.png

-Augmented image
+Augmented image

 The grid is painted for visualization purposes.

-Random crop for an image and its mask.
 No crop is done in those dimensions that random_crop_size is greater than the input image shape in those dimensions.
 For instance, if an input image is 400x150 and random_crop_size is 224x224 the resulting image will be 224x150.

 Parameters: